rosenpin/i3-agenda/README.md

 Example: `i3-agenda --ttl 60` to set the TTL to 60 (meaning it will contact Google again every hour).\
 This means that if you create a new event, it might take an hour for the script to recognize it.

+### Multi account support
+Multi account support is not officialy supported, but you can use the workaround from this issue: https://github.com/rosenpin/i3-agenda/issues/35#issuecomment-923976482

 ## Examples
 Example polybar configuration:
 ``` ini